 The practice of “regenerative agriculture” advocates for designs that inherently benefit ecological health, community integration, and food security.
 Myco-Rise applies these regenerative agriculture principles to creative design, creating art that improves its local ecosystem, engages the surrounding community, and produces edible food.
 The project is an experimental sculptural installation that artistically explores open questions about standard mushroom farming practices.
-The project consists of four biodegradable sculptures that, during their installation period, will gradually decompose from weather exposure and fungal decomposition to form blooming towers of harvestable mushrooms.
+The project consists of four biodegradable sculptures that are gradually decomposing from weather exposure and fungal decomposition, forming blooming towers of harvestable mushrooms.
 Over time, the pieces will fully biodegrade, feeding the underlying soil with mycelium-rich organic material.

 Smiling Hogshead Ranch

 An urban farm collective whose mission is to create a culture that empowers and connects our communities through ecology, education and collaboration.
 Smiling Hogshead Ranch is hosting this project within their Long Island City community farm.

 A NYC-based non-profit seeking to break the cycle of intergenerational incarceration by helping incarcerated and formerly incarcerated women and their children successfully rejoin the community, reunify with their families, and build healthy, independent, and secure lives.
 Youth artists from Hour Children’s Teen Scene participated in the design and build for some of the sculptures.